 - Use images

 - Prioritise design and content by investing in both

 - Show your email subscribers some attention

-- Build your brand by creating a Google My Business listing (it's free)
+- Build your brand by creating a Google Business Profile (it's free)

 Since COVID, the new normal means meeting the latest requirements around social distancing, hygiene, collecting customer information and more.
 It’s driven businesses to find better ways to maximise revenue and streamline how they work.